 This is one of my new year’s resolutions, let’s hope I can make it this time :-)

-3) Make time for work and a little time for distractions
+How to stay focused and motivated: make time for work (and a little time for distractions)

 When you work from home, you have to detect your sources of distractions in order to tackle them and solve your problem areas.
 Say you know you’ll end up browsing Pinterest, social media or shopping sites looking for bargains – set a timer (like the good ol’ times’ school bell) that gives you freedom to just get distracted for 5 minutes, and imperatively go back to work after those 5 minutes.

 Set a new timer for 45 minutes, and do nothing but work in those 45 minutes.
 No distractions allowed, no browsing, no smartphone, no checking your social media every 10 minutes, no getting up to grab a snack.
 Once you start working and find yourself in a productive routine, it’s important to keep that momentum going by not being distracted or losing focus.
 You can do it!
 Keep such a rhythm all through the day, and your work will get done :-)